Lighthouse Friends Home Page

-Description: The peaceful, pastoral landscape of Naushon Island, in Vineyard Sound, Massachusetts, with its gentle anchorages and stretches of sandy beaches, belies the danger hidden offshore in the deep, blue water where treacherous currents can drag vessels sideways onto unseen shoals.
-During the 18th century, Vineyard Sound, with its sly currents, blankets of fog, and unpredictably severe weather was considered the second busiest shipping passage in the world, next to the English Channel and one of the most dangerous.
+The peaceful, pastoral landscape of Naushon Island, in Vineyard Sound, Massachusetts, with its gentle anchorages and stretches of sandy beaches, belies the danger hidden offshore in the deep, blue water where treacherous currents can drag vessels sideways onto unseen shoals.
+During the eighteenth century, Vineyard Sound, with its sly currents, blankets of fog, and unpredictably severe weather, was considered the second busiest shipping passage in the world, next to the English Channel, and one of the most dangerous.

-Seven-mile-long Naushon Island is the largest of the sixteen Elizabeth Islands, which were discovered by the 17th-century English explorer Gosnold and reputedly named for his little girl.
-Livestock would later be brought to graze on Naushon’s bucolic fields, with about 2,000 resident sheep on the island in the early 19th century.
+Seven-mile-long Naushon Island is the largest of the sixteen Elizabeth Islands, which were discovered by the seventeenth-century English explorer Bartholomew Gosnold and reputedly named for his little girl.
+Livestock would later be brought to graze on Naushon’s bucolic fields, and there were about 2,000 resident sheep on the island in the early nineteenth century.

 On the eastern side of the island, Tarpaulin Cove provided a haven for farmers doing brisk business with the crews of sojourning ships.
 It was there that the ambitious Zaccheus Lumbert established a tavern to provide sustenance and a place to rest for mariners.